preludetech/tutorial-getting-git/tutorial/08-github.md

 So far, we've seen how you can use Git on your local computer so that you can:

 - keep track of changes to your project over time
-- name different versions of your project
+- use commit messages to describe different versions of your project
-- switch to different versions of your project by using the checkout command
+- switch to different versions of your project by using the `checkout` command
-- see what changes were made at different points in time
+- see what changes were made at different points in time.

 This is powerful already!
 But Git can do a whole lot more!